-I have 20 years performing and recording with various Jazz and Latin artists including grammy award winner Paquito D'Rivera and Jazz@Lincoln Center.
-Please contact me if you want quality guitars and/or arrangements on your production.
+I have 20 experience years performing and recording with various artists and genres including Grammy Award winner Paquito D'Rivera, together with the Jazz@Lincoln Center Orchestra.
+Please don't hesitate in contacting me if you want quality guitars, Cuban tres, mandoline and/or arrangements for your production.

 A beautiful sound and impeccable fingering, improvitations with a very good concept and feeling, highly recommended

 A gret musician,Amazing guitar player, composer, super professional, is great to work with him.